ashtonw7/writing-with-no-purpose/posts/frankenstein.md

 ---
-title: "I'm Dr. Frankenstein Here and I Didn't Mean to Make that Monster"
+title: "I'm Dr. Frankenstein and I Didn't Mean to Make that Monster"
 slug: 'frankenstein'
 author: 'Ashton Winters'
 quote: 'Honestly, it was an accident.
 I mean yes, I did go dig up all those bodies.
 And I did stitch all the scariest parts together.'